gmamaladze/george-mamaladze-cv/README.md

 # George Mamaladze CV

 Professional CV of George Mamaladze, built with Jekyll.
-Claude 4.7 has been used but in a "Gini in the bottle way" (see The interview with Kent Beck).
+Claude Sonnet 4 has been used but in a "Gini in the bottle way" (see The interview with Kent Beck).

 ## Things to remember (to future George)
 - `index.md` contains all the text and formating